georgeanndata/georgeann-data-projects.github.io/_posts/2021-08-01-insurance_fraud_detection.md

 ![alt text](/img/posts/fraud_prod/graphs/Distribution_by_age.png)

-Evn though Non-Frauds just happens to be slightly larger, both Non-Fraud and Frauds actually have a pretty similar age distribution.
+Even though Non-Frauds just happens to be slightly larger, both Non-Fraud and Frauds actually have a pretty similar age distribution.
  <a id="gender"></a>
 ### Gender
 <p align="center">